Getting IPv6 in Barcelona

-We, Camilion Consulting & Development, are a small company based in Barcelona, and we provide outsourcing and consulting services in the Architecture, Engineering and Construction (AEC) world, while also developing software to help engineers worldwide work better and faster, so that they free themselves from fighting the tools and keep doing wonderful things.
+We, Camilion Consulting & Development, are a small company based in Barcelona, and we provide consulting services in the Architecture, Engineering and Construction (AEC) world, while also developing software to help engineers worldwide work better and faster, so that they free themselves from fighting the tools and keep doing wonderful things.

 So, we are not an Internet Service Provider (ISP) and we don’t have a huge infrastructure (it keeps growing though).